Redshift - Redshift 2 - Node-locked license (incl. 1 Year Maintenance)

 Redshift is a biased renderer.
 Redshift uses approximation and interpolation techniques to achieve noise-free results with relatively few samples, making it much faster than unbiased rendering.

-Redshift supports several biased global illumination techniques including:
+Redshift supports several optional biased global illumination techniques including:

 - Brute Force GI

 - Irradiance Cache (similar to Irradiance Map and Final Gather)

 - Irradiance Point Cloud (similar to Importons and Light Cache)